russellkelly/BGPFlowspecPolicyManager/README.md

 There are a few dependencies needed on the local PC for the Tkinter GUI to run.
 These are covered below.

-This Application will run with Python 2.7 or Python 3.
+This Application will run with Python 2.7 or Python 3 (though Python 3 has been less extensively tested).

 Install the following packages if running Python 2.7 or 3.x: